Microelectronics Manufacturing Engineering Master of Engineering Degree

 Microelectronics Research Methods

 Weekly seminar series intended to present the state of the art in microelectronics research.
 Other research-related topics will be presented such as library search techniques, contemporary issues, ethics, patent considerations, small business opportunities, technical writing, technical reviews, effective presentations, etc. (Prerequisites: Graduate standing in the MCEE-MS or MCEMANU-ME program or permission of instructor.)
-Seminar 1 (Fall, Spring).
+Seminar 1 (Fall).

 2